precice/openfoam-adapter/docs/config.md

 When reading on the OpenFOAM side, the Generic module automatically detects the boundary condition type of the coupled patch to apply the received data.
 The boundary condition must be respected, therefore the data received is applied either as a `fixedValue` or `fixedGradient` boundary condition, determined by the type set in the `0/` files.

-The `operation gradient;` is currently only supported for scalar field surface writing, in which case it actually performs the surface normal gradient operation (data type is still scalar).
+The `operation surface-normal-gradient;` is currently only supported for scalar field surface writing.
+The operation `gradient` as well as the option `flip-normal` are not yet supported by the adapter.

 ### Volume coupling